IABC Tulsa Monthly Newsletter

 External Communication.
 Outreach to other Regions helped to foster good inter-regional relations

 2012 Board Retreat.
 The Region’s first and only international board retreat was successfully held in Kingston Jamaica, complete with: a courtesy call, a professional development segment, and a tour of the Eastern end of the island.
 Local sponsorship helped to offset costs for the occasion

 It’s been a tremendous learning experience serving you in this capacity, both a privilege and an honour.
 Your support, commitment, cooperation and responsiveness were highly appreciated – thank you so very much.
 From the 2012/2013 SoReg Board, it’s over and out!
 With warmest regards and very best wishes.
 Cheers!

 Cloreth Greene, ABC, Chair 2012/2013 IABC US SoReg Board

 Looking for local, regional or international career opportunities?
 Have an open position and looking for a talented professional to fill it?

-IABC Tulsa has new listings available this month!
+IABC Tulsa has new listings for interns available this month!